ludov04/Hello-Java/README.md

 ## Introduction

-This project installs Oracle JDK 7 (JRE7 included) which allows you to execute Java applications on [Resin.io](http://resin.io).
+This project installs Open JDK 7 (JRE7 included) which allows you to execute Java applications on [Resin.io](http://resin.io).

 This is a very simple project that is an example of how to run Java code on a Raspberry Pi.

 You can build and deploy your code on the Raspberry Pi.
 Other JDK versions are also supported.
-When you install Java from these, it assumes acceptance of the [Oracle license](http://www.oracle.com/technetwork/java/javase/terms/thirdpartyreadme/java-license-366168.html)

 * You can use command CMD ["javac", "sourceFile"] to build the java source separately but with current raspbian image this command is not supported.